zulip/zulip/docs/git/setup.md

 You'll also need a GitHub account, which you can sign up for [here][github-join].

-We highly recommend you create an ssh key if you don't already have one and [add it to your GitHub account][github-help-add-ssh-key].
+We highly recommend you create an SSH key if you don't already have one and [add it to your GitHub account][github-help-add-ssh-key].
 If you don't, you'll have to type your GitHub username and password every time you interact with GitHub, which is usually several times a day.